tmforum/DataModelDocumentation/docs/Resource/ResourceOrder.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/Resource/ResourceOrder.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `category` : Used to categorize the order from a business perspective that can be useful for the OM system.
+  - Optional
+- `completionDate` : Date when the order was completed
+  - Optional
+- `correlationId` : ID given by the consumer and only understandable by him (to facilitate his searches afterwards)
+  - Optional
+- `description` : free-text description of the Resource Order
+  - Optional
+- `href` : Hyperlink to access the order
+  - Optional
+- `id` : Identifier of an instance of the Resource Order.
+Required to be unique within the resource type.
+Used in URIs as the identifier for specific instances of a type.
+  - Optional
+- `name` : A string used to give a name to the Resource Order
+  - Optional
+- `orderDate` : Date when the order was created
+  - Optional
+- `priority` : A way that can be used by consumers to prioritize orders in OM system (from 0 to 4 : 0 is the highest priority, and 4 the lowest)
+  - Optional
+- `requestedCompletionDate` : Requested delivery date from the requestor perspective
+  - Optional
+- `requestedStartDate` : Order start date wished by the requestor
+  - Optional
+- `state` : The life cycle state of the resource.
+  - Optional
+- `orderType` : Name of the Resource Order type

--
+  - Optional

-### This schema references the following schemas directly:

--references

--domain

-### This schema references directly or indirectly by the following schemas:

--domain

--references

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:06 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:51 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon